bazelbuild/rules_python/docs/sphinx/precompiling.md

 # Precompiling

 Precompiling is compiling Python source files (`.py` files) into byte code (`.pyc` files) at build time instead of runtime.
 Doing it at build time can improve performance by skipping that work at runtime.

-Precompiling is enabled by default, so there typically isn't anything special you must do to use it.
+Precompiling is disabled by default, so you must enable it using flags or attributes to use it.

 ## Overhead of precompiling